 2.It’s okay to ask for a raise

-It’s a well-documented assertion that women are less likely to ask for a raise than their male counterparts.
+It’s well-documented that women are less likely to ask for a raise than their male counterparts.
 Among other reasons, this is due to the fact that it is seen as ‘aggressive’ behaviour in a female employee.
 This means that when a woman does ask for a raise it is more likely that it will be viewed negatively by their employer and that they will will suffer negative repercussions.

-However, it is crucial that you do find the courage to do so for two major reasons.
+However, it is crucial that you do so for two major reasons.
 Firstly, by asking for a bonus or increase in salary you are consciously assessing yourself and your worth within the workforce.
 This stops you forgetting about your own professional value, and allowing yourself to be taken for granted.

 Secondly, it reminds your boss of your value to their workforce, and by demanding that you be paid what you are worth you are conveying a message that you expect to be respected and duly compensated for your skill set.
 And, with the mean gender pay gap in the UK in 2018 being 14.1%, there is still a way to go before we reach natural salary equality.